ai-se/leaner/README.md

 3. Go to step 1.

-LEANER needs a standard UNIX environment (with git, make, python 2.7+, etc).
+LEANER needs a standard UNIX environment (with git, make, python 2.7+, bash, awk, etc).
 To install and test, use the following.